AdguardTeam/VscodeAdblockSyntax/CONTRIBUTING.md

 - `yarn lint` - Run all linters.
 - `yarn test:compile` - Check if the code compiles with [TypeScript][typescript].
 - `yarn test` - Run tests with [Jest][jest].
+- `yarn watch:aglint` - Watch for changes in the AGLint code and create a development build automatically.
+- `yarn watch:agtree` - Watch for changes in the AGTree code and create a development build automatically.
 - `yarn watch:client` - Watch for changes in the client code and create a development build automatically.
 - `yarn watch:grammar` - Watch for changes in the TM grammar and rebuild it automatically.
 - `yarn watch:server` - Watch for changes in the server code and create a development build automatically.